sftcd/openssl/esnistuff/README.md

 	i.e., connecting to www.cloudflare.com with an SNI they don't serve and an ESNI that they do... is fine.
 The SNI value doesn't have to be a real or even a valid DNS name (I think!).
 Not sure what'd be right there TBH.
-	Probably wanna as CF about that.
+	Probably wanna ask CF about that.

 # State-of-play...